 Yep.
-Last week, the FDA authorized the Pfizer/BioNTech vaccine for emergency use in the US.
-But it's not the only one out there.
-Across the world, there are 13 vaccine candidates conducting Phase 3 trials.
+Last week, the FDA authorized the J&J vaccine for emergency use – making it the third COVID-19 vaccine available to Americans.
+And across the world, there are more than a dozen vaccine candidates conducting Phase 3 trials.
 Here are the one's leading the pack:

 Efficacy rate: 95%